 |2008||19||-||29||NCAA Division II|

 |2010||20||-||31||NCAA Division II|

 |2012||22||30||NCAA Division II

-Christie Ward enters her second season as an assistant coach with Georgia Southwestern softball.
+Christie Ward enters her third season as an assistant coach with Georgia Southwestern softball.
 She is also the Assistant Athletic Director for Compliance at Georgia Southwestern State University.

 Ward is a former member of the Lady ‘Cane softball program from 2001-2003.
 She was a two-time All-Conference and an All-Region centerfielder for the Blue & Gold.
 Off the field, Ward was also a two-time Academic All-American.
 During her final two seasons of eligibility at GSW, Ward started in all 103 games, hit .309 with six doubles, three triples and 49 RBIs.